monnicam88/hangman-game/README.md

 ## Hangman Game
-                        Project for the course Introduction to programming - FMI 2021/2022
+                        Course project on Introduction to programming 2021/2022, Faculty of Mathematics and Informatics.

 _This game is a simple implementation of the classic word-guessing game, Hangman.
 It is implemented in C++ with the use of vectors and strings from the standard library (as to avoid any manual memory management issues).
 More info about the game can be found here: https://en.wikipedia.org/wiki/Hangman_(game)_